Dynamics and evolution of Turbulent Taylor rolls

 On the top right panel we show the time evolution of the phase for pure inner cylinder rotation cases at $Re_s=3.4\cdot10^4$ and $\eta=0.909$, with a varying imposed rotational symmetry between the values of $N=5,10,20$.
-The walks can be seen to become smaller for increasing box-size.
-We also show the temporal autocorrelation of the walks in the middle left panel of \ref{fi:alpha}, where it can be seen that the walks decorrelate in time, with the decorrelation time increasing as the streamwise extent of the domain increases.
-Thus the walks become both longer in time and shorter in space with increasing domain size.
+The +movement of the rolls can be seen to become smaller for increasing box-size.
+We also show the temporal autocorrelation of the roll phase in the middle left panel of \ref{fi:alpha}, where it can be seen that the spatial changes decorrelate in time, with the decorrelation time increasing as the streamwise extent of the domain increases.
+Thus the drifts become both longer in time and shorter in space with increasing domain size.

-Furthermore, we can measure the amplitude of the velocity of the walks $d\alpha/dt$, and calculate the probability distribution function (p.d.f.) of this quantity.
+Furthermore, we can measure the amplitude of the phase change (i.e.~the speed of the drift of the roll) $d\alpha/dt$, and calculate the probability distribution function (p.d.f.) of this quantity.
 This is shown in the middle right panel.
-The walks are approximately symmetric, as could be expected by the symmetries in the system.
+The drifts are approximately symmetric, as could be expected by the symmetries in the system.
 In the bottom right panel, we show the three curves normalized by their standard deviation and compared to a standard Gaussian distribution.
-The three curves can be seen to approximate the Gaussian distribution with their standard deviation, i.e. the length of the walks, decreasing with increasing domain size.
+The three curves can be seen to approximate the Gaussian distribution with their standard deviation, i.e. the size of the spatial drifts, decreasing with increasing domain size.